World Snap

 Other Top News

-Sports NewsIndian archer Deepika Kumari bows out of Rio Olympics
+Kanpur : India will play 1st T20 in 3 T20 series against England today at Green Park stadium, Kanpur. ...
+Read MoreIndian archer Deepika Kumari bows out of Rio Olympics

 Rio de Janeiro : On Thursday, Indian archer Deepika Kumari bowed out of the Rio Olympics, going down to Taipei’s Ting Tan Ya in the 1/8 Elimination ...
 Read MoreLive : Ind vs WI 2nd Test Day 4 : Rahane’s ton puts India in control against Windies